 Spinach Artichoke Dip

-A few years ago, I created a recipe for Spinach Artichoke Dip Bites using puff pastry after finding spinach dip mashed into a new kitchen rug after a party.
+A few years ago, I created a recipe for Spinach Artichoke Dip Bites using puff pastry after finding spinach dip mashed into a new kitchen area rug after a party.
 (I’m still a little bitter.)
 This Spinach Dip Potato Skins recipe takes that idea one step further.
 Since dip is usually served with potato chips, why not combine the two in one easy little appetizer?
-(One that isn’t easily dropped onto new rugs.)
+(One that isn’t easily dropped onto new area rugs.)

 Since creating that bites recipe, I’ve developed a new Spinach Artichoke Dip recipe.
 My new version uses silken tofu to create a creamy texture.
 As I mentioned in that post, spinach can cause gout flare-ups for Dennis, so I like to use frozen kale.
 (Kale Artichoke Dip just doesn’t have the same ring to it!)
 Any type of frozen leafy green veggie can be used.